jindongjie/blog-vuepress-2025/docs/gentoo/Get full Markdown support in helix (With Gentoo Linux).md

 [markdown-oxide SOURCEFORGE](https://sourceforge.net/projects/markdown-oxide.mirror/)

 After you download correct program suit able for your computer architectrue and OS, you should copy it to the **$PATH** i mention above.
-Finally,Check helix health again, it should perfectly work!
+Finally,Check Helix health again, it should perfectly work!